hellofresh/kangal/README.md

 ## To start developing Kangal
 To start developing Kangal you need a local Kubernetes environment, e.g. [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [docker desktop](https://rominirani.com/tutorial-getting-started-with-kubernetes-with-docker-on-mac-7f58467203fd).
-> Note: JMeter pods require a lot of CPU and memory, make sure you increased your limits for local Kubernetes cluster.
+> Note: Depending on load generator type, load test environments created by Kangal may require a lot of resources.
+Make sure you increased your limits for local Kubernetes cluster.
+> Read more about implemented load generators [here](docs/README.md).

 1. Clone the repo locally
     ```bash